 As time goes on then, and as you make more of these special types of friends, you can build a veritable army of sharers.
 So, every time you release a new piece of content, you’ve got an ever-growing list of people you can send it to who will then push it out to their social networks.

 The benefit of this tactic is obvious: massive, instant exposure for new blog posts.
 And, hopefully, this even generates a few “natural” links.
-Here's a more detailed explanation from the man himself.

 Over to you…